webtoast/patternlab-parcel/readme.md

 }
 ```

+**It's important to note that the namespace is only added when you build a release of your project.
+The namespace is not included when you are running Pattern Lab locally during development.**

 ### Javascript

 If needing to add functionality to your components, there is `./source/js/global.js` that allows you to add your own javascript.
 You should be able to install dependencies or create your own modules that can be imported using ES6 module syntax.
 When running Pattern Lab, javascript gets compiled to `./source/js/build/global.js` and this is the file that is referenced and used in Pattern Lab.